thiagobardini/bytebank-JS-project/readme.md

 ## Class8 -> Customer Issues
 What I learned in this class:
-  - How JS knows who is being instantiated
-  - Weighing in protecting our system
-  - Throwing errors to the system
+  - Inheritance review, good code practices and encapsulation
-  - Abstract classes
+  - Polymorphism
-  - Abstract methods
+  - Static methods
-  - Runtime errors
+  - Ways to treat objects of different types in a similar way

 ## References
 ### JavaScript